 The preparation and consideration of a TSW for each test beam effort helps the facility be flexible and meet the goal of equal access to test beams for all detector tests with relatively low bureaucratic overhead and a guarantee of safety, coordination and oversight.
 The TSW is signed by the experiment spokesperson and acknowledged by Fermilab division heads and associate directors.
 The scope of work is not considered proprietary information and is publicly released.

 Most of the document needs to be filled in by the experimenter.
-Instructions are in green.
 Please use the tips below.
-Not all subsections are relevant for every experiment, and some experiments require additional subsections.

 Tips to avoid common errors

 - A TSW is a document between two parties.
 Words like “we” and “our” are inappropriate, typically being replaced by “the experimenters” and “the experiment’s.”

 - Experiment name should be limited to 30 characters.
 Click here for acronym help.

 - Approximate, full, outside dimensions of space required for devices and equipment should be given explicitly.